Samsung Messages Keeps Stopping? 10 Fixes That Work

 10. Switch to Google Messages or factory reset (last resort)

-If nothing works, install Google Messages from the Play Store and set it as your default SMS app — it’ll read your existing texts and is a permanent option.
+If nothing works, install Google Messages from the Play Store and set it as your default SMS app.
+It reads your existing texts and is a perfectly good permanent option.
 As a final resort, back up and factory reset.
 If Messages still crashes on a clean device, contact Samsung Support.

 Samsung Messages vs Google Messages: which should you use?